dustinblack/metal3-dev-scripts/chimera-docs/00_prepare_lab.md

 > Note: `config_*.sh` is already in the `.gitignore` file.

 Doing this here for the root user, but note that the scripts look for `config_${USER}.sh`

+> Note: We actually need a temporary shared pull secret for now, rather than the user-assigned one.

 ```
 cp config_example.sh config_root.sh